 Address: Swasti Beloved Café, Jl Raya Nyuh Bojog, Br Nyuh Kuning, Ubud, Bali.
 Open daily: 7.00am – 10.00pm.

 Looking for the perfect dinner location?
 Head over to the Potato Head Beach Club, where you’ll find Tanaman, a new eatery serving up traditional Indonesian dishes with a creative twist all powered by plants.
 From fried mushroom dumplings to fresh Balinese salad and mouthwatering Rendang Nangka made using young jackfruit, there is no shortage of vegan and vegetarian options here.

 Address: Tanaman Potato Head, 51B, Jalan Petitenget, Kuta Utara, Kabupaten Badung, Bali.
 Open daily: 6.00pm – 12.00am.

-Living Food Lab is a two-storey café full of raw vegan goodness.
+Living Food Lab is a two-story café full of raw vegan goodness.
 It features 4 food stations in total – breakfast, juice, coffee and salad bar – so there is no shortage of raw vegan food to satisfy any herbivore.
-Expect loads of healthy, colourful and nutritious dishes available, such as the Spicy Mexican Stacks made from a medley of fresh veggies, a homemade vegan pate and in-house corn chip crackers, basil vegan parmesan cheese and a spicy tahini dressing for a kick.
+Expect loads of healthy, colorful, and nutritious dishes available, such as the Spicy Mexican Stacks made from a medley of fresh veggies, a homemade vegan pate, and in-house corn chip crackers, basil vegan parmesan cheese and a spicy tahini dressing for a kick.

 Address: Living Food Lab, 8 Jalan Pantai Berawa, Units 12 – 13, Tibubeneng, Kuta Utara, Badung, Bali.
 Open Monday – Friday: 7.00am – 9.00pm.